All-Electron APW+${lo}$ calculation of magnetic molecules with the SIRIUS domain-specific package: Introduction

 \ee Here $n_{\ell m}^{\alpha}(r)$, $\tilde{n}({\bm G})$, $v_{\ell m}^{\alpha}(r)$, and $\tilde{v}({\bm G})$ are expansion coefficients determined through the self-consistent solution of the KS equation.

-Due to the fact that it contains no shape approximation to the atomic potential and includes all electrons into consideration, FLAPW DFT is often considered as a highly precise realization of density functional theory and can be use as a gold standard to measure the precision of other approaches.
+Notice that the muffin-tin decomposition of the unit cell is used solely for constructing the basis functions and expanding various quantities.
+The KS equation that is solved has no shape approximation, hence the phrase ``full-potential''.
+There also is no reliance on pseudo-potentials or projector augmented waves.
+Thus FLAPW and APW+$lo$ solutions are all-electron treatments.
+For that reason, they commonly are considered and used as a highly precise (``gold standard'') realization of DFT against which the precision of other computational implementations of DFT is tested.

-The present work focuses on the domain specific SIRIUS library package.
-Our goal is to make fast and efficient all-electron, full-potential DFT calculations routinely feasible for large and complicated systems such as magnetic molecules and their aggregates.
-In the following sections, we first describe the package and its intended usage for accelerating plane-wave based DFT codes.
-We then explain its value when used as a stand-alone FLAPW package.
-After describing the library, we demonstrate its capabilities by calculations on a selection of magnetic molecules.
+Precisely because the methods using APW-type basis sets are full potential and all-electron, there is a serious issue for using them as gold-standard tests in large-scale computational investigations of molecular magnetic materials.
+That key issue is efficient use of machine resources and achievement of meaningful computational speed.
+Addressing that issue motivates the focus of the present work upon the domain-specific SIRIUS package.
+The design goal of SIRIUS was to achieve computational efficiency.
+Our goal here is to exploit SIRIUS to make fast and efficient all-electron, full-potential DFT calculations routinely feasible for large and complicated systems as exemplified by magnetic molecules and their aggregates.
+In the following sections, first we describe the package and its intended usage for accelerating plane-wave based DFT codes.
+We then explain its value when used as a stand-alone FLAPW/APW+$lo$ package.
+Then we demonstrate its capabilities by calculations on a selection of magnetic molecules.